 Homepage

 Gal Hochman is a Professor at the Department of Agricultural, Food, and Resource Economics at Rutgers University.
 Dr. Hochman received his Ph.D. in Economics at Columbia University in 2004.
-While coming out of his Ph.D., he focused on international trade agreements and crony capitalism; the stay at UC Berkeley introduced him to energy and agricultural biotechnology.
-Hochman’s current work focuses on issues related to development, energy, the environment, technology, and trade in the context of agricultural and natural resources.
-Dr. Hochman presented his work in numerous conferences, has more than 50 peered-review publications some in top journals, contributed to numerous book chapters, and is currently the board chair of the Council On Agricultural Food & Resource Economics.
+Although, while coming out of his Ph.D., he focused on international trade agreements and crony capitalism, his stay at UC Berkeley introduced him to energy and agricultural biotechnology; his current focus includes issues related to development, energy, the environment, technology, and trade.
+Dr. Hochman is also keen on understanding the importance of policy in facilitating the transition to sustainable and resilient supply chains and an improved understanding of aquaculture technologies and their role in future food supply chains.
+Dr. Hochman presented his work at numerous conferences, has 58 peered-review publications, some in top journals, and has 116 publications.
+He is currently the Council On Agricultural Food & Resource Economics board chair.

 Affiliated with